 - 3.6.1 Construction site operators shall control and properly dispose of all on-site waste, including but not limited to cut trees, stumps, debris, junk, rubbish, discarded building materials, concrete truck washout, chemicals, litter, sanitary waste and other materials.
-These materials shall not be buried or left on the site unless specifically approved by the Durham Department of Public Works, and where appropriate, by NHDES. - 3.6.2 If the development site is in close proximity to a waterbody, all stockpiles, concrete washout areas, chemicals, fertilizers, hazardous materials, etc., shall be located as far from the waterbody as possible and at a minimum of 50 feet away. - 3.6.3 Applicants shall capture recyclable materials generated during construction either for reuse by the applicant or for collection for recycling by third parties.
+These materials shall not be buried or left on the site unless specifically approved by the Durham Department of Public Works, and where appropriate, by NHDES. - 3.6.2 If the development site is in close proximity to a waterbody, all stockpiles, concrete washout areas, chemicals, fertilizers, hazardous materials, etc., shall be located as far from the waterbody as possible and at a minimum of 50 feet away (75 feet in the case of a wetland setback area). - 3.6.3 Applicants are encouraged to recycle shall capture recyclable materials generated during construction either for reuse by the applicant or for collection for recycling by third parties.
 The applicant shall document and maintain a file demonstrating its concerted recycling effort for review by the Code Enforcement Officer.
-Applicants shall coordinate with the Durham Department of Public Works for advice on what materials can be recycled in the local area, and for a list of firms accepting recyclables.
+Applicants shall are encouraged to coordinate with the Durham Department of Public Works for advice on what materials can be recycled in the local area, and for a list of firms accepting recyclables.